OctopusDeploy/docs/docs/getting-started.md

 ## Octopus Cloud

 **Octopus Cloud** is the hosted version of Octopus Deploy.
 We designed Octopus Cloud and self-hosted Octopus to provide the same functionality.
-There are some minor differences in [responsibilities](/docs/administration/security/index.md#responsibility) in that we're responsible for taking backups, upgrading the service, maintaining and monitoring the underlying systems.
+There are some minor differences in [responsibilities](/docs/administration/security/index.md#responsibility) in that we're responsible for taking backups, upgrading the service, maintaining, and monitoring the underlying systems.

-You can sign up for Octopus Cloud at [octopus.com/account/register](https://octopus.com/account/register), check out the [Octopus Cloud FAQ](https://octopus.com/blog/octopus-cloud-faq) blog post or the [pricing](https://octopus.com/cloud) page.
+You can sign up for Octopus Cloud at [octopus.com/account/register](https://octopus.com/account/register), check out the [Octopus Cloud FAQ](https://octopus.com/blog/octopus-cloud-faq) blog post or the [pricing page](https://octopus.com/cloud).

 ## The Octopus Web Portal